-Toxicologist finds effective antifungal medication and home treatment
+Toxicologist discovers effective antifungal medication & home treatment

 Note: Newcomers to oil pulling can read detailed background to this important health and healing practice under Oil pulling for (dental) health (incl. scientific studies into its effects on teeth, gums and caries bacteria) as well as under Oil Pulling Therapy.

 The information on olive oil pulling's localised antifungal effect featured on this page has been translated/summarized from Dr. med.
 Dr. med. habil.
 Max Daunderer's German-language book Autobiografie (2011), p.
 1121-22.